 Let’s be honest, model trains and railways aren’t a cheap hobby.
 It can cost a LOT but it can be done on a budget.

 Model railways via Hornby, Bachmann Branchline, Dapol and others can be expensive.
-By the time you’ve bought track, trains, accessories and few buildings you’ll have a substantial hole in your wallet.
+By the time you’ve bought track, trains, accessories and a few buildings you’ll have a substantial hole in your wallet.

 Let’s work some numbers.